-FM 3090 is a shorter route, but is a favorite amongst local riders.
-With smooth pavement, wide sweeping curves, and one 90 degree turn, this route offers a great ride for all kinds of riders.
-Towards the end of the route in Carlos, there is Yankee’s Tavern, a popular destination for motorcyclists on weekends.
-You can travel the route in one direction, and then stop to grab some food, scope out the other bikes, then head back down the route in the opposite direction.
+FM 3090 is a shorter route but is a favorite amongst local riders.
+With smooth pavement, wide sweeping curves, and one 90-degree turn, this route offers a great ride for all riders.
+Towards the end of the ride in Carlos, you can stop at Yankee’s Tavern, a popular destination for motorcyclists on weekends.
+You can travel the route in one direction, stop to grab some food, scope out the other bikes, then head back in the opposite direction.

 The following tables represent data extracted from the Texas Department of Transportation’s Crash Records Information System (TxDOT’s CRIS).